-On my travels in Iceland I visit all the farm churches I encounter - and to visit some of them I travel for long distances.
-There are several historical churches in Eyjafjörður fjord in North-Iceland, the longest fjord in Iceland.
+On my travels in Iceland I visit all the farm churches I encounter - and to visit some of them I travel long distances.
+There are several historic churches in Eyjafjörður fjord in North-Iceland, the longest fjord in Iceland.

 The present church was built in 1905 by the farmer, Magnús Sigurðsson, and belonged to him.
-He cut its window panes himself, but a head-carpenter, Ásmundur Bjarnason, drew the church.
+He cut its window panes himself, but a head carpenter, Ásmundur Bjarnason, drew the church.
 It is the biggest church in Iceland built by an individual.

-Ancient church relics from Grund are now kept at the National Museum of Iceland, a chalice from the 15th century and an exquisite chair from before year 1550, from when Þórunn Jónsdóttir was the mistress at Grund.
+Ancient church relics from Grund are now kept at the National Museum of Iceland, a chalice from the 15th century and an exquisite chair from before the year 1550, from when Þórunn Jónsdóttir was the mistress at Grund.
 She was the daughter of Jón Arason, who was the last Catholic bishop at Hólar in Hjaltadalur, beheaded in 1550 at Skálholt.

 I took the photo above of the chair of Þórunn on one of my visits to the National Museum of Iceland in Reykjavík.
 It is carved in birch and is the property of the National Museum of Denmark.

-One can walk up the stairs and open a door to the balcony of the church and from there you have great view of this lovely church.
+One can walk up the stairs and open a door to the balcony of the church and from there you have a great overview of this lovely church.
 And don't forget to sign the guest book :)

 Grund used to be one of the most prominent manors of Eyjafjörður and here lived Chieftain Sighvatur Sturluson, who got killed in Örlygsstaðabardagi battle in 1238, the biggest Viking battle in Iceland.

 Saurbæjarkirkja turf church

-In the innermost part of Eyjafjörður you will find Saurbæjarkirkja turf church, which is one of the few turf churches left in Iceland and the biggest one of the original turf churches.
+In the innermost part of Eyjafjörður, you will find Saurbæjarkirkja turf church, which is one of the few turf churches left in Iceland and the biggest one of the original turf churches.
 It was erected in 1858.

-There is only a handful left of these beautiful turf churches in Iceland, but in the olden days all the churches in Iceland were made of turf.
+There is only a handful left of these beautiful turf churches in Iceland, but in the olden days, all the churches in Iceland were made of turf.

-Möðruvallakirkja church is one of two churches by the same name in this area, this one is called Möðruvallakirkja in Eyjafjörður and the other one is called Möðruvallakirkja in Hörgárdalur valley, north of Akureyri.
+Möðruvallakirkja church is one of two churches with the same name in this area, this one is called Möðruvallakirkja in Eyjafjörður and the other one is called Möðruvallakirkja in Hörgárdalur valley, north of Akureyri.

 It is a true masterpiece and I was actually surprised to see such an old altarpiece still in the church and not at our National Museum.

 Catholic churches at Möðruvellir were dedicated to St. Martin.

 The belfry at Möðruvellir, dating back to 1780, is the only one left of its kind in Iceland.
 The bells are also old (for Iceland), dating back to 1769, 1799, and 1867.

 Munkaþverá was in the olden days one of the best lands in Iceland and here chieftains resided.
 The church is so beautiful on the inside, very decorative with a rainbow painted from the altarpiece along the whole ceiling.

 There is a statue of Bishop Jón Arason, the last Catholic bishop, on the site where the old monastery used to stand.
-Jón Arason studied to become priest here at Munkaþverá.
+Jón Arason studied to become a priest here at Munkaþverá.
 His daughter lived at Grund, where the beautiful Grundarkirkja church stands, which I mention here above.

-Directions to Grundarkirkja: Grundarkirkja church is located some 403 km away from Reykjavík, Iceland's capital city, and some 24 km south of Akureyri, the capital of North-Iceland, on road 829.
+Grundarkirkja church is located some 403 km away from Reykjavík, Iceland's capital city, and some 24 km south of Akureyri, the capital of North-Iceland, on road 829.